irongiant33/gr-halow/docs.md

 ## Todo (priority order)

+- [ ] now that you have WiFi Frame Equalizer working, can you decode other MCS?
+The key assumption here would be that BPSK 1/2 with 2x repetition is used for the SIG field for all MCS.
 - [ ] try using gr-ieee80211 for some of the standard channels?
 It might possibly recognize the data, just in a different band. break out gr-ieee80211 to see if you can get anything to make sense.
 It might not work end-to-end, but it could serve as a good basis.
     - started to break this out and have it in the `halow_rx.grc` flowgraph.
 When I enable/disable some of the logging, it seems that the receive chain recognizes the packets and demodulation but likely does not recognize the MAC.
 Nothing makes sense in Wireshark or the "WiFi Decode MAC" block.
 The checksum keeps dropping, but it is getting full packets.
     - [ ] p.4170 has some interesting time domain representation tables.
 Is this where the fixed 64 size complex FIR filter kernel comes from in the `sync_long_impl.cc`?